 Peas and Carrots Alphabet Sensory Bin

-To set up the carrot garden sensory bin, find a plastic bin to use for this activity.
+To set up the carrot garden sensory bin, find a plastic bin to use.
 In my preschool classroom, I use 2 sizes of bins and trays depending on how many of my preschoolers I would like to play at one time.
 For this activity, I set it up to be played individually, so the plastic bin I used was small enough for one child to play in.

 Add dried split peas to the plastic container.
 You need enough to cover the bottom and to be deep enough to “plant” the carrots.